jnozzi/cocoadev.com/SiteContent/General/TopDownProgramming.markdown

 Beware of the way the language you use enforces social, rather than technical, constraints.

-For instance, would you rather be a worker ant laboring at the ''bottom'' of a program hierarchy, or an architect working at the ''top''?
+For instance, would you rather be a worker ant laboring at the *bottom* of a program hierarchy, or an architect working at the *top*?

-Consider the topsy-turvy social order when the worker ants are ''insiders'' and the architects are ''outsiders''.
+Consider the topsy-turvy social order when the worker ants are *insiders* and the architects are *outsiders*.
 What manager would stand for that?

 Long live the Revolution.   ;-P